Vincit/tarn.js/README.md

 // after `acquireTimeoutMillis` if a resource could not be acquired. const acquire = pool.acquire();

-// acquire can be aborted using the abort method acquire.abort();
+// acquire can be aborted using the abort method.
+// If acquire had triggered creating new resource to the pool
+// creation will continue and it is not aborted. acquire.abort();

 // the acquire object has a promise property that gets reolved with